maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 ![](rmarkdowns/20211213_binary_exploration_files/figure-markdown_strict/unnamed-chunk-6-1.png)

-## Means of different interaction count dispersed on the verified status in the sesammestreet dataset
+## Interaction count dispersed on verified status

 In the code below you group the dataset based on each tweets verified